 Montblanc Summit Lite review TL;DR: a fitness tracker that looks and feels like a premium smartwatch.
-Or, perhaps, a premium smartwatch that has had some fitness and outdoor features bundled into it.
+Or, perhaps, a premium smartwatch that has some fitness and outdoor features bundled into it.

-Montblanc Summit Lite: price, availability and what's in the box
+Montblanc Summit Lite – Price, availability and what's in the box

 The Montblanc Summit Lite is available to buy now at Montblanc UK (opens in new tab) for a recommended retail price of £715.
 There is no information on availability in the US.

-In the box you'll find the Summit Lite watch, a magnetic charging base/cradle, USB cable, safety manual, quick start guide and a guarantee card.
+In the box, you'll find the Summit Lite watch, a magnetic charging base/cradle, USB cable, safety manual, quick start guide and a guarantee card.

-Montblanc Summit Lite review: build quality and ergonomics
+Montblanc Summit Lite review – Build quality and ergonomics

 The Montblanc Summit Lite weighs a hefty 71 grams (with the rubber strap) which is on par with the Garmin Fenix 6 Pro Titanium (coming in at 72 grams) but more than twice as heavy as the Coros Pace 2 (that watch is around 30 grams).

-Rubber is not considered the most high-end material but the strap included with the Summit Lite doesn't tarnish the deluxe feel of the watch: it's soft, flexible and comfortable to wear all day around.
+Rubber is not considered the most high-end material, but the strap included with the Summit Lite doesn't tarnish the deluxe feel of the watch: it's soft, flexible and comfortable to wear all day around.
 The black-on-black version's rubber strap looks even cooler with the large 'MONTBLANC' lettering.
 Even the pin buckle is branded and made of stainless steel: a small but nice touch.

-Montblanc Summit Lite review: features and user interface
+Montblanc Summit Lite review – Features and user interface

-As much I dislike Wear OS, it must be said that it provides a consistent user experience across all devices that use it.
-This is as much a blessing as it is a curse: you'll find all the usual 'tiles' and other Wear OS features on the Montblanc Summit Lite where you expect them to be, but at the same time, you'll find all the same features on the Montblanc Summit Lite as on every other Wear OS watch.
+As much as I dislike Wear OS, it must be said that it provides a consistent user experience across all devices that use it.
+This is as much a blessing as it is a curse: you'll find all the usual 'tiles', and other Wear OS features on the Montblanc Summit Lite where you expect them to be, but at the same time, you'll find all the same features on the Montblanc Summit Lite as on every other Wear OS watch.
 The Wear OS spring update will hopefully bring an end to this.

-You can operate the Montblanc Summit Lite using the physical buttons but I would assume that most people will opt in to use touch gestures instead.
-Using the physical buttons will make screen transitions even quicker and as an added bonus, these buttons can also be customised so you can set up your own control scheme, should you want to.
+You can operate the Montblanc Summit Lite using the physical buttons, but I would assume that most people will opt-in to use touch gestures instead.
+Using the physical buttons will make screen transitions even quicker, and as an added bonus, these buttons can also be customised so you can set up your own control scheme, should you want to.

-Montblanc Summit Lite review: activity tracking and precision
+Montblanc Summit Lite review – Activity tracking and precision

-As mentioned at the beginning, the Montblanc Summit Lite is not a running watch and lacks some of the fitness features found of much simpler (and cheaper) fitness trackers.
+As mentioned at the beginning, the Montblanc Summit Lite is not a running watch and lacks some of the fitness features found in much simpler (and cheaper) fitness trackers.
 For example, although the workout mode keeps track of some basic metrics such as distance, pace and calories burnt, it doesn't provide a lot of additional information on top of this.

 Now, this is not too bad, but given that the watch doesn't have a GPS (which is actually good for battery life) and the heart rate sensor is 'okay' at best, all these data should be taken with a pinch of salt.
-Just now, after starting a workout to have a quick glance at the workout summary screen, the 20-second workout was regarded as 'good' by the watch, which is a bit odd as I wasn't wearing it and nothing was recorded.
+Just now, after starting a workout to have a quick glance at the workout summary screen, the 20-second workout was regarded as 'good' by the watch, which is a bit odd as I wasn't wearing it, and nothing was recorded.

-Montblanc Summit Lite review: verdict
+Montblanc Summit Lite review – Verdict

 For recreational athletes who aren't planning on getting better at any sport – or, if they do, don't need a watch for it – the Montblanc Summit Lite might be a good option.
 If you want a fitness wearable that can help you get better at running, cycling etc., I would recommend getting a dedicated fitness wearable such as the Garmin Forerunner 245 or even the Polar Vantage V2, both being accurate and also way cheaper than the Montblanc Summit Lite.

-I have a feeling that a lot of people who'll decide to get the Montblanc Summit Lite will do so because it's not only a Montblanc but a fitness-y Montblanc and for them, the Summit Lite is as good as it gets.
-You get fitness smartwatch that looks more premium than the Fitbit Versa 3 and also offers some fitness and health features.
-The battery life is not amazing but for a Wear OS watch that has a decent-sized AMOLED screen, it's not the worst for sure.
+I have a feeling that a lot of people who'll decide to get the Montblanc Summit Lite will do so because it's not only a Montblanc but a fitness-y Montblanc, and for them, the Summit Lite is as good as it gets.
+You get a fitness smartwatch that looks more premium than the Fitbit Versa 3 and also offers some fitness and health features.
+The battery life is not amazing, but for a Wear OS watch that has a decent-sized AMOLED screen, it's not the worst for sure.

 Should Montblanc send future updates to the Summit Lite and tweak the algorithm, it would make the watch an even more formidable fitness wearable.
-Until then, you will have to make do with it being a pretty albeit not too smart smartwatch.
+Until then, you will have to make do with it being a pretty, albeit not too smart, smartwatch.

-Montblanc Summit Lite review: also consider
+Montblanc Summit Lite review – Also consider

 The Suunto 7 is a full-blown Wear OS running watch with a huge AMOLED display and a touchscreen.
 It further complicates the Wear OS/Google Fit app operation by adding the Suunto App to the mix.
 It's geared towards athletes who prefer a stylish running watch but would like it to be precise too.
 It costs half as much as the Summit Lite, too.

-The Fitbit Sense is the Fitbit's flagship smartwatch and comes with a smorgasbord of health and fitness features for roughly $300/£280.
+The Fitbit Sense is Fitbit's flagship smartwatch and comes with a smorgasbord of health and fitness features for roughly $300/£280.
 Being a Fitbit, Sense users have access to the free and paid-for services available in the UK's favourite fitness app, the Fitbit App.
 The Sense is capable of measuring stress, breathing anomalies and even ECG, all on the wrist.